-Hoofs need “just the right” amount of moisture to stay healthy.
+Hoofs need just the right amount of moisture to stay healthy.
 Consider a hoof dressing or even using a natural oil like coconut or vegetable oil.
 All hoof dressings act to seal moisture in and actually will repel outside moisture in many cases.

 A healthy hoof also relies on a healthy diet, so feed your horse a balanced diet that isn't too rich in carbohydrates to maintain good, inner-hoof health.

-For this reason, it is important to have the hoofs wet before applying the dressing.
+It is important to have the hoofs wet before applying the dressing.
 That will seal the moisture in.
 Treat the hoof from the coronary band down and apply some underneath as well.
 Check feet daily for cracks and brittleness.
 This is especially important if your horse goes barefoot.

 Remember that a healthy hoof also relies on a healthy diet.
 Discuss supplements with your veterinarian or farrier if your horse tends to have dry feet.

 With some preparation and extra attention to a few details, your horse will weather the change in seasons just fine.

 See the first 5 tips of this two part article Spring into Summer to learn more about protecting your horse's health.